 Research has found that consuming a variety of prebiotic and probiotic food sources may improve your body’s natural functions, including both your immune and digestive system.

 To optimize the environment for probiotics, it’s recommended to consume an accompanying prebiotic.
 Synbiotics are foods or supplements that contain both prebiotics and probiotics.
 Don’t let the name intimidate you, it’s very simple.
 If you’re making kefir smoothies (a source of probiotics) or pouring it over granola and fruit (source of probiotics), you’re eating a synbiotic meal.

 Foods that contain prebiotics include fruits, vegetables, legumes, and whole grains.
 Simply pair them with probiotic-rich foods like kimchi, miso, tempeh, or kefir.

 - Combine all ingredients into a food processor and blend until creamy.
-Garnish with thyme springs and serve with warm pita bread, crudités or crackers.
+Garnish with roasted pumpkin and fried sage leaves.
+Serve with warm pita bread, naan bread, veggies, or crackers.